esantiel/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

 ## Discussion
 The $T^2 \propto r^3$ relationship is a triumph of classical physics, bridging Kepler’s empirical discovery with Newton’s mechanics.
 It assumes circular orbits and a dominant central mass, but extends robustly to elliptical cases.
 Limitations include neglecting relativistic effects (e.g., Mercury’s precession) or multi-body interactions, which require perturbations or numerical methods.

 The simulation confirms the law across scales—from the Moon to Mars—making it a powerful tool for education and exploration.
-Adding velocity or elliptical paths could enhance it further.

-Let me know if you’d like an HTML version or additional features!